Discover folk - the CRM for people-powered businesses

 Key features

-• Comprehensive ecosystem: A unified platform offering CRM, marketing automation, customer service, and custom app development, suitable for the varied needs of large enterprises.
+- Comprehensive ecosystem: A unified platform offering CRM, marketing automation, customer service, and custom app development, though often more than what teams of 20-50 people actually need.

 Pros